mudiman/todo-mern-dt/README.md

 - [x] Add Changelog
 - [x] Add back to top links
-- [] Add Additional Templates w/ Examples
+- [] Add Dockerfile.dev for local developerment with support to watch for changes
-- [] Add "components" document to easily copy & paste sections of the readme
 - [] Multi-language Support
   - [] Chinese
   - [] Spanish